FederatedAI/FATE/pipeline/README.md

 # FATE Pipeline

 Pipeline is a high-level python API that allows user to design, start, and query FATE jobs in a sequential manner.
-FATE Pipeline is designed to be user-friendly and consistent in behavior with FATE commandline tools.
+FATE Pipeline is designed to be user-friendly and consistent in behavior with FATE command line tools.
-User can customize jobs by adding components to pipeline and then initiate the job with one call.
+User can customize job workflow by adding components to pipeline and then initiate a job with one call.
 In addition, Pipeline provides functionality to run prediction and query information after fitting a pipeline.
-Run the mini example `pipeline-min-demo` to have a taste of how FATE Pipeline works.
+Run the mini example "pipeline-mini-demo" to have a taste of how FATE Pipeline works.
 The default values of party ids and work mode need to be modified for cluster deployment.

 ```bash